-The TIER regulation operates differently than the former facility-based CCIR, and instead applies industrywide to emitters that emit more than 100,000 tonnes of CO2e per year in 2016 or any subsequent year.
-The 2020 target for most TIER-regulated facilities is to reduce emissions intensity by 10% as measured against that facility's individual benchmark (which is, generally, its average emissions intensity during the period from 2013 to 2015), with a further 1% reduction for each subsequent year.
-The facility-specific benchmark does not apply to all facilities.
-Certain facilities, such as those in the electricity sector, are compared against the good-as-best-gas standard, which measures against the emissions produced by the cleanest natural gas-fired generation system.
-Similarly, for facilities that have already made substantial headway in reducing their emissions, a different "highperformance" benchmark is available to ensure that the cost of ongoing compliance takes this into account.
-As with the former CCIR, the TIER regulation targets emissions intensity rather than total emissions.
-Under the TIER regulation, facilities in high-emitting sectors can opt-in to the program despite the fact that they do not meet the 100,000 tonne threshold.
-A facility can opt-in to TIER regulation if it competes directly against another TIER regulated facility or if it has annual CO2e emissions that exceed 10,000 tonnes per year and belongs to an emissions-intensive or trade exposed sector with international competition.
-In addition, the owner of two or more "conventional oil and gas facilities" may apply to have those facilities regulated under the TIER regulation.
-To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.
+The TIER regulation applies to emitters that emit more than 100,000 tonnes of CO2e per year in 2016 or any subsequent year.
+The initial target for most TIER-regulated facilities is to reduce emissions intensity by 10% as measured against that facility's individual benchmark, with a further 1% reduction in each subsequent year.
+The facility-specific benchmark does not apply to all facilities, such as those in the electricity sector, which are compared against the good-as-best-gas standard.
+Similarly, for facilities that have already made substantial headway in reducing their emissions, a different "high-performance" benchmark is available.
+Under the TIER regulation, certain facilities in high-emitting or trade exposed sectors can opt-in to the program in specified circumstances if they do not meet the 100,000 tonne threshold.
+To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports.
+Facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.